Has anyone ever told you:

-In this article I will explain why faking something doesn’t work, and offer you a much better alternative.
+In this article, I will explain why faking something doesn’t work, and offer you a much better alternative.

 So let’s think about this.
 When do you usually feel like you need to fake something?

 It’s in front of other people, right?
-So fake it until you make it is really just about looking a certain way in front of someone, about their opinions, approval and admiration of you.
+So fake it till you make it is really just about looking a certain way in front of someone, about their opinions, approval and admiration of you.